needle-mirror/com.unity.xr.arfoundation/Documentation~/features/camera/image-capture.md

 [!code-cs[GPU_Blit](../../../Tests/Runtime/CodeSamples/CpuImageSamples.cs#GPU_Blit)]

+> [!NOTE]
+> If your project targets the OpenXR Meta provider, you can access GPU images directly with the `MetaOpenXRCameraSubsystem` acquisition APIs.
+Refer to [Acquire and release GPU images](xref:meta-openxr-camera#acquire-and-release-gpu-images) (OpenXR Meta) for more information about GPU image access on Meta Quest.

 # Access images via CPU

 To access the device camera image on the CPU, first call [ARCameraManager.TryAcquireLatestCpuImage](xref:UnityEngine.XR.ARFoundation.ARCameraManager.TryAcquireLatestCpuImage(UnityEngine.XR.ARSubsystems.XRCpuImage@)) to obtain an `XRCpuImage`.